dimparf/Soriento/README.md

     val blogs: List[TraceElement] = db.queryAnyBySql[TraceElement]("select * from TraceElement;")
 ```
-To achieve this, type names need to be loaded into a registry before the query.
+To achieve this, type names need to be loaded into the typeReaders registry before the query.

 ## Features